ECJ2BX Keel-billed Toucan - La Laguna del Lagarto Lodge - Boca Tapada, San Carlos, Costa Rica

 Day 2

 Anchor off the Osa Peninsula to see some of the most pristine lowland rainforest on the Pacific coast.
-In the environs of Corcovado National Park, swim in waterfall pools or trek through the rainforest for a chance to see four species of monkeys—howler, spider, squirrel, and capuchin.
+Conditions permitting, venture into Corcovado National Park, where you can swim in waterfall pools or trek through the rainforest for a chance to see four species of monkeys—howler, spider, squirrel and capuchin.

 Meals Included: Breakfast, Lunch, Dinner